tarwn/lessthandot-hugo/blogs/content/posts/2012-12-15-benefits-of-indexes.md

 ## So how does an index work?

 How does an index work, how does it help SQL Server finding stuff faster?
 Here is an simple non technology explanation.
 If I told you to grab a cookbook and give me all the recipes in that book for cod, what would you do?
 There are two things yuo can do, you can read through the whole book page by page until you get to the last page looking for any cod recipes.
-Or&#8230;&#8230;&#8230;..take a look at the picture below
+Or………..take a look at the picture below

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/ADvent/IMG01005-20121214-1059.jpg?mtime=1355500346"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/ADvent/IMG01005-20121214-1059.jpg?mtime=1355500346" width="640" height="480" /></a>